pivotal/docs-tap/install-aws/resources.hbs.md

 ## <a id='prereqs'></a>Prerequisites

-There are any numerous methods to manage AWS cloud resources and create EKS clusters.
+There are numerous methods to manage AWS cloud resources and create EKS clusters.
 The method presented in the following guide was chosen for simplicity.
-Your preference might vary, however the resulting AWS cloud resources remain unchanged.

 Before installing Tanzu Application Platform on AWS, you need: